InbaKrish/Learnings_zettlekasten/Caching.md

 tags:
   - SystemDesign/Cache
 ---
-To store frequently accessed data, to avoid expensive network IO, disk IO or any com
+Temporary storage, to store frequently accessed data, to avoid expensive network IO, disk IO or any computations.